QuantEcon/lecture-python.myst/_sources/rational_expectations.md

 #### A Simple Static Example of the Big Y, Little y Trick

-Consider a static model in which a collection of $n$ firms produce a homogeneous good that is sold in a competitive market.
+Consider a static model in which a unit measure of  firms produce a homogeneous good that is sold in a competitive market.

-Each of these $n$ firms sells output $y$.
+Each of these firms ends up producing and selling output $y (\omega) = y$.

 The price $p$ of the good lies on an inverse demand curve